-- 2 large carrot, cut into batons
+- 2 large carrots, cut into batons

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…

 A collection of long, thick, juicy stalks around a central, tender heart, celery ranges in…